Skip Navigation Bar

 Organizational Structure

-The Public Services Division is responsible for providing access to the NLM collections.
-It produces MedlinePlus and MedlinePlus Connect and houses the National Information Center on Health Services Research & Health Care Technology (NICHSR) addressing the information needs of the health services research workforce.
+The USCD is the home for the National Information Center on Health Services Research & Health Care Technology (NICHSR) which ensures that the NLM products address the information needs of the health services research workforce.